alexpdp7/alexpdp7/misc/internet-communication-channels.md

 XMPP is younger than IRC, but older than Matrix.
 Compared to Matrix:

-* End to end encryption and audio/video conferencing is possible with XMPP, but in practice it can be difficult to access these features.
+* End-to-end encryption and audio/video conferencing is possible with XMPP, but in practice it can be difficult to access these features.

 * There's more XMPP clients than Matrix clients, but it is also hard to find clients that support all the features you need on different platforms.